arteria/cmsplugin-contact-plus/README.md

 # About cmsplugin_contact_plus

-[cmsplugin_contact_plus](https://github.com/arteria/cmsplugin-contact-plus/) is an adapted version of [cmsplugin_contact](https://github.com/rtpm/cmsplugin_contact) that lets your build forms for your django-cms project with exactly the fields you want in the order you want with a minimal effort.
+[cmsplugin_contact_plus](https://github.com/arteria/cmsplugin-contact-plus/) lets your build forms for your django CMS project with exactly the fields you want in the order you want with a minimal effort.

-There are "auto" fields, e.g. to submit the referral page or additional, hidden value.
+Beside the regular input fields, here are "auto" fields, e.g. to submit the referral page or additional, hidden values.
 The form will be submitted to a per form defined email address.
-This allows to cover a lot of usecases with a single and simple cmsplugin.
+This allows to cover a lot of use cases with a single and simple cmsplugin.

 cmsplugin_contact_plus is licensed under The MIT License.